stockholmux/Parametric-Hex-Tile-Wall-Art-Generator/README.md

-# Parametric Hex Wall Art Generator
+# Parametric Hex Tile Wall Art Generator

 This OpenSCAD program will generate a tessellated set of hexagon "tiles" composited with the SVG artwork of your choosing for which you can generate 3D Printable STLs.